Habtamu-Dires/react-confusion/README.md

 # react-confusion
-This a confusion project to learn about react from coursera
+This is a confusion project to learn about react from coursera